alinbabu2010/BitNews/README.md

 # BitNews App

-An android application for reading bitcopin releated news from newsapi.org
+An android application for reading bitcoin related news from newsapi.org